cppbuildenv/buildenv_resource/README.md

-# buildenv_test_resource
+# buildenv_resource

-For testint buildenv, we need some toolchian and rootfs for different platforms, I put them here, so can download from here.
+For testing buildenv, we need some toolchian and rootfs for different platforms, I put them here, so can download from here.